-School of Criminal Justice and Social Sciences
+Meet Our School of Criminal Justice & Social Sciences Faculty

 The faculty of the School of Criminal Justice and Social Sciences comes to Tiffin University from the real world.
 Our faculty has worked for the federal, state and local governments, and in all levels of the Criminal Justice and Social Sciences fields.
 These are real practitioners, ready to share their knowledge and experience in the classroom.
 They also maintain real connections to their areas of expertise, which adds to real engagement and immersion into the fields of study in the classroom.